Food Act 2014

 The Food Act is a New Zealand Act of Parliament passed in 2014.
-It came into force in 1 March 2016 and progressively replaced the Food Act 1981 for the next three years.
+It came into force on 1 March 2016 and progressively replaced the Food Act 1981 for the next three years.

 It was introduced as the Food Bill 160-2 on 26 May 2010 to make some fundamental changes to New Zealand's domestic food regulatory regime.
 Significantly, for an export led economic recovery for New Zealand, the domestic food regulatory regime is the platform for exports.
 The New Zealand domestic standard is used as the basis for negotiating equivalence arrangements with trading partners.
 This minimizes the excessive importing country requirements that may be imposed but which do not go to food safety.
 If passed into law and fully implemented, it would replace the Food Act 1981 and the Food Hygiene Regulations 1974.
 Food Bill will also make consequential amendments to the Animal Products Act 1999 and the Wine Act 2003 to improve the interface of regulatory processes across food sectors.